Rebels (album): Singles

 The album's first single was the cover "Tu Amor", which was released on 22 September 2006.
 The song was composed by Diane Warren.
 The single officially debuted on the KISS-FM radio station in Los Angeles, California, after having been leaked on the Internet before its official launch date.
 The single won the Les Etoiles Cherie FM award in France for 'International Song of the Year', and the Mi TRL Award for 'Best Music Video'.
-The song's music video was filmed in a beach in Los Angeles and was premiered by MTV Tr3s on 23 October, 2006.
-Its main vocals are performed solely by Christian Chávez, with the band providing backgroun vocals.
+The song's music video was filmed in a beach in Los Angeles and was premiered by MTV Tr3s on 23 October 2006.
+Its main vocals are performed solely by Christian Chávez, with the band providing background vocals.

 The second single, released on 17 December 2006 only in the United States, was "Wanna Play".
 The song was composed by Andrea Martin and RedOne.
 The single, however, did not have the promotional support of a music video.

 Lastly, the album's third single, "Money Money", was released on 19 December 2006, only in Spain.
 No music video was released to promote the single.